McGill housing office backlogs into EVO | The McGill Daily

 This has sparked criticism from many students, with advocates of a voluntary meal plan emphasizing the value of responsibility and choice.

-“I think I’m saving money by buying my own groceries although sometimes I end up […] buying food on campus,” said Darian McCabe, a U0 student in the faculty of Arts.
-Juliane Chartrand, also a U0 Arts student, echoed the sentiment.
+“I think I’m saving money by buying my own groceries although sometimes I end up […] buying food on campus,” said Darian McCabe, a first year student at McGill.
+Juliane Chartrand, also a U0 student, echoed the sentiment.

 “I think that at our age, being for the first time alone, […] being responsible for our meals is a hard, but important experience,” she said.
 “I think that the meal plan is a very bad idea, [since] you pay too much at the end.”